Gunehee/geog458_WebMap_Application/README.md

 # Web Map Application
 This project is called a 'Web Map Application,' using a raw data set and visulaize two thematic maps of COVID-19 in 2020.
 Map 1 is indicating the US Covid rates in 2020 with layer by rates per county.
 The Map 2 indicating the US Covid counts in 2020 with different number of cases within a county.
+The data I used for this project are came from The New York Times and [the U.S. Census Bureau](https://www.census.gov/geographies/mapping-files/time-series/geo/carto-boundary-file.html).

 # US Covid rates map in 2020 - Map 1

 ![Rates map](https://github.com/Gunehee/geog458_Lab3_WebMap/blob/main/img/Map%201%20rates%20map.png)

+This is a choropleth map of the US using data in 2020 that visualize Covid rates in each county.
+The primary function of this map is to show the Covid cases through data elements by area.
+I used [the U.S. Census Bureau](https://data.census.gov/table?g=0100000US$050000&d=ACS+5-Year+Estimates+Data+Profiles&tid=ACSDP5Y2018.DP05&hidePreview=true) as a data source for map 1.

 [Here](http://127.0.0.1:5500/map1.html) is a link to the map 1 (Rates map)